-Where children have SEND we make a more conscious effort to give them roles and responsibilities e.g. register monitor and looking after the chickens.
+Where children have SEN&D we make a more conscious effort to give them roles and responsibilities e.g. register monitor and looking after the pets or chickens.
 For those children who have an EHCP their views are taken into account using the 'Listen to Me' document.
 Behaviour Care Plans are also used and we ensure children take ownership of these, telling us their strengths, difficulties and triggers.

-9 Any arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school.
+Any arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school.

-At The Federation of Stoke Hill Schools we encourage parents and carers to share concerns about SEND.
-These should be addressed via the child's teacher in the first instance, or to the SENDCO.
+At The Federation of Stoke Hill Schools we encourage parents and carers to share concerns about SEN&D. These should be addressed via the child's teacher in the first instance, or to the appropriate SENCO; Kelly Walton (Stoke Hill Junior School) or Gill Holmyard (Stoke Hill Infant and Nursery School).
 We believe transparent working relationships and proactive information-sharing help to prevent potential misunderstanding.